 There are also about two dozen OS National Grid 1:1250 Plans of Ipswich and Felixstowe, covering just 500m square, and sized 19¼" wide x 12½" high, rather smaller than A2.
 We also acquired nine OS 1 inch to 1 mile Map (7th Series) Index of National Plans sheets covering an area bounded approximately by Lowestoft, Peterborough, Luton and Clacton: these are filed behind the Waveney maps (as explained below).

-In June 2021, we received (ultimately from the Estate of the late Sir Basil Eddis of Aldeburgh) four OS Six-Inch Suffolk Sheets — explained after the third thumbnail map below.
-The following month, we also assumed the care of around 20 (mostly not OS) Snape Archive (SNA) maps, of various sizes, formats and scales, on indefinite loan from the Suffolk Local History Council (SLHC) Recorder for Snape village — these include several tithe maps.
+In June 2021, we received (ultimately from the Estate of Sir Basil Eddis of Aldeburgh) four OS Six-Inch Suffolk Sheets dated 1928 — for coverage, see the foot of this webpage.
+In the July, we also took care of some 20 (mostly not OS) Snape Archive (SNA) maps (including tithe maps) on indefinite loan from the Suffolk Local History Council (SLHC) Recorder for Snape — residents of the village can have viewings arranged in Snape on email request.

 From 1974 until April 2019, Suffolk was divided into seven districts — Babergh, Suffolk Coastal, St Edmundsbury, Forest Heath, Ipswich Borough, Mid Suffolk and Waveney.
 Apart from Ipswich Borough, they were of similar geographical size, so it makes sense to sort the maps by pre-merger district — except that we have split the maps for the former Suffolk Coastal District (which of course they pre-date!) between those within and outside the Alde Valley, as we hold rather more of them.